openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

      - Details
    * - ``code``
      - string
-     - The YouTube ID of the video being loaded (for example, OEyXaRPEzfM) or 'html5' for html5 video.
+     - For YouTube videos, the ID of the video being loaded (for example, OEyXaRPEzfM).
+For non-YouTube videos, 'html5'.
    * - ``currentTime``
      - float
-     - Time the video transcript was hidden, in seconds.
+     - The point in the video file at which the transcript was hidden, in seconds.

 ``show_transcript``
 --------------------